Advisory GP23/02: Requests for extensions and appeals

 Information on how to submit your questions and feedback to the Commission for the NGPA Scheme.

-Summary of assessment outcomes and lessons learnt from the assessment of general practices to the RACGP Standards for general practices (5th edition) and the RACGP Standards for point-of-care testing (5th edition).
+Summary of accreditation outcomes and lessons learnt from the assessment of general practices against the RACGP Standards for general practices (5th edition) and the RACGP Standards for point-of-care testing (5th edition).

 Information for general practices and accrediting agencies regarding accreditation assessments during the COVID-19 pandemic.